Canada men's national junior ice hockey team: Rivalry with the Soviet Union (1983–1991)

-Attempting to repeat as champions in 1983, Canada endured numerous incidents and mind games perpetrated by the host Soviet Union.
-The Soviets initially refused to grant a sufficient number of visas for the Canadian delegation, then when the team landed in Leningrad, had their clothing and equipment seized immediately by government officials.
+Attempting to repeat as champions in 1983, Canada endured numerous incidents with the host Soviet Union.
+The Soviets initially refused to grant a sufficient number of visas for the Canadian delegation; then had their clothing and equipment seized immediately by government officials when the team landed in Leningrad.
 It was returned three hours later, but only after the team threatened to withdraw from the tournament.
 Canada's first three games, all wins, were played in a small, empty arena.
 The fourth game was against the hosts in a larger rink at full capacity, which the team was denied the ability to practice in beforehand.
-The players struggled to adapt to the new playing conditions, losing 7–3, and even surrendered a goal when they mistook a whistle from somewhere in the crowd for the referees whistle and stopped playing.
-The Canadians finished with the bronze medal.
-The game against the Soviets was a much closer affair in the following year, ending in a 3–3 tie.
-However, Canada needed a win in the game to retain a chance for gold.
-Left with bronze as the best possibility, the disheartened Canadians lost to Czechoslovakia in the final game of the tournament and finished in fourth place.
+The players struggled to adapt to the new playing conditions, losing 7–3, and even surrendered a goal when they mistook a whistle from somewhere in the crowd for the referees whistle and stopped playing, leaving Canada to finish the tournament with the bronze medal.
+The following year, the game against the Soviets ended in a 3–3 tie, but since Canada needed a win to retain a chance for gold, they were automatically placed in bronze medal contention.
+Canada lost to Czechoslovakia in the final game of the tournament and finished overall in fourth place.

 Canada and Czechoslovakia entered their contest on the final day of the 1985 tournament in Sweden with identical 5–0–1 records.
 Playing for the gold medal, the game was dominated by the goaltenders: Craig Billington and Dominik Hašek.
-It ended in a 2–2 draw and Canada claimed gold in the round-robin tournament as a result of a better goal differential.
+It ended in a 2–2 draw with Canada claiming gold as of a result of a better goal differential in the round-robin tournament.
 It was the nation's first World Championship won on European ice in 24 years.
 With 5–0 records, Canada and the Soviet Union again faced off for the gold medal in their match-up at the 1986 in Hamilton.
 The Soviets emerged 4–1 victors and won the gold, while Canada finished as silver medalists.